syl20bnr/spacemacs/README.md

 `dotspacemacs-editing-style` variable to `'vim` or `'emacs` in the dotfile `~/.spacemacs`.

-You can also set the variable automatically when generating `.spacemacs` file by executing the command <kbd>M-x dotspacemacs/install</kbd>.
-Spacemacs then asks you an editing style and create `.spacemacs` file with appropriate editing style.

 ## The leader key

 `Spacemacs` key bindings use a leader key which is by default bound to